DragonBuild/dragon/README.md

 # DragonBuild
 Much faster ninja-based tweak compiler

+### This is in early stages.
+If you aren't familiar with clang, ldid, dysm, and similar tools, this projects is not currently something you want to use.

 DragonBuild currently requires an existing Theos implementation.
 This will eventually be written out.
 Currently it will detect your installation via environment variables, so you shouldn't need to worry too much about this :)

 DragonBuild uses logos.pl from Theos.
 You will need to import headers that theos auto-imports yourself.
 That will likely not change, as it's good practice to do so.